We don't just build buildings, we build skills, jobs, confidence and life experiences for the people in your communities.

-"This is a very exciting development for Higgins Construction PLC and for the Myatts Field North Redevelopment.
+"This is a very exciting development for Higgins Partnerships and for the Myatts Field North Redevelopment.
 Through the National Skills Academy for Construction, CITB Construction Skills is enabling employment, training and apprenticeships on existing construction projects.
 We feel that this is vital in ensuring that the next generation of construction workers has the skills required to keep the industry buoyant and profitable."

 Jeanette Welton-Pai, CITB Construction Skills